Thursday, August 29, 2024

 Alex:

 At the bottom of the hanging bowl it was time to take a hard left and traverse towards the rap anchor.
 Not completely sure where it was, and tenderly skiing towards the horizon line of what was obviously a large cliff was exciting.
-But, the colorful cordelette of the anchor stood out against the shaded rock, and we were soon inching along the edge towards it.
+The colorful cordelette of the anchor stood out against the shaded rock, and we were soon inching along the edge towards it.

 Off the hanging snow field it was time to relax a bit, open up, and enjoy skiing the untracked snow together.
 Brady: